LivingCryogen/Hazard/README.md

 # Hazard!
 *Hazard!* is a working "hot-seat" (local only) board game playable by two to six players based on the popular board game *Risk* (owned by Hasbro, Inc).
-Its source code is written entirely in C#, with the exception of the WPF UI which relies largely on XAML.
+Its source code is written entirely in C#, with the exception of the WPF UI which also relies on XAML.

 ## Purpose
 As a software development portfolio project, Hazard has two primary purposes: